mercadopago/devsite-docs/guides/integration-api/introduction.en.md

 > - Point Plus (POS)
 > - Point Smart
 >
-> You can purchase your Point device from our [official store](https://www.mercadopago.com.ar/point)
+> You can purchase your Point device from our [official store](https://www.mercadopago.com.ar/point).
+>
+> Additionally, please note that it only allows cards, contactless, and SWIFT as payment methods.

 ------------